 Guardian allows you to receive a reimbursement of up to either 80% (Silver and Platinum policies) or 75% (Gold policies) of your eligible vet costs.
 The reimbursement you receive will depend on the age of your pet and your choice of insurance cover.

 You can lodge a claim with Guardian Insurance either online or by post.
-More details on claiming with Guardian can be found here.

 Your Guardian Insurance pet insurance policy will automatically renew if you choose not to alter or cancel it after receiving your renewal notice.
 If you’re not sure whether to renew or switch, here’s our guide to renewing your pet insurance policy.